-According to the Recruitment & Employment Confederation (REC), one in three people in the UK has worked as a temporary worker at some point in their lives.
-And almost all of these people (28%) have used an agency to get temporary work.
+According to the Recruitment & Employment Confederation (REC), one in three people in the UK have worked as a temporary worker at some point in their lives and almost all of these people (28%), have used an agency to get temporary work.

 The REC also states that, on any given day, 1.1 million people are placed into temporary work assignments by UK recruiters.

 Yet, there is often a workplace divide between temporary workers and permanent employees.
 Temporary workers can feel like they are not engaged with the office culture, or don’t receive the same office benefits.
 If they don’t feel quite as passionate about the business as permanent employees, this can lead to decreased productivity.